AgarwalConsulting/Go-Training/challenges/intermediate.md

 ## 3. Exercism - PaasIO

-## 4. Write your own http api using standard library
+## 4. Write your own http server using standard library

+Implement a simple http server.

+- Send your name from the client and process it on the server
+- Switch the data types for the payload, see how they behave
+- Write few more handlers and call them on the server side
+- Experiment with `encoding/xml`